1

 What is the highest paying job working with cars?

-The highest paying jobs working with cars typically include automotive engineers, automotive design directors, and specialized technicians such as automotive service managers or collision repair shop owners.
-These roles often require advanced technical skills, certifications, and experience, with salaries reaching six figures in some cases.
+The highest paying jobs working with cars typically include automotive engineers, automotive design directors, and specialized technicians such as collision repair shop owners or high-level service managers.
+These roles often require advanced technical skills, certifications, and experience, and can offer six-figure salaries depending on the industry and location.

 What are Vehicle Scanners?